bahrus/custom-enhancements/README.md

 <my-custom-element enh-your-enhancement='{"bar": "foo"}'>
 ```

-... we can expect to see a class instance associated with each of those attributes, accessible via oInput.enhancements.myEnhancement and oMyCustomElement.enhancements.yourEnhancement.
-That simple relationship may not need to be rigid, or maybe it would, depending on how this proposal would integrate with scoped registries.
+... we can expect (but not guaranteed) to see a class instance associated with each of those attributes, accessible via oInput.enhancements.myEnhancement and oMyCustomElement.enhancements.yourEnhancement.

-The requirement for the prefix can be dropped only if built-in elements are targeted, in which case the only requirement is that the attribute(s) contain (a) dash(es).
+The requirement for the prefix can be dropped only if built-in elements are targeted, in which case the only requirement is that the attribute(s) contain (a) dash(es) or non ascii characters.

 Another aspect of this proposal that I think should be considered is that as the template instantiation proposal gels, looking for opportunities for these enhancements to play a role in the template instantiation process would be great.
 Many of the most popular such libraries do provide similar binding support as what template instantiation aims to support.
 Basically, look for opportunities to make custom element enhancements serve the dual purpose of making template instantiation extendable, especially if that adds even a small benefit to performance.